 Read books to your toddler at bedtime every night.
-It is a great opportunity to bond with him at the end of a long day.
+Storytelling is a great opportunity to bond with him at the end of a long day.
 Read him a story and ask him related questions to improve his listening skills and speech abilities.
-You can show him the pictures that illustrate the story and ask him to identify the objects.
+You can show him the pictures that illustrate the story, which will improve his identifying skills.
 It can help improve his vocabulary too!

 Draw a dotted outline of the alphabets on sheets of paper.
 Hand out a new sheet every day to your toddler along with pencil colors in different shades.
-Help him join the dots to improve his motor skills.
+Help him join the dots for practicing fine motor skills.
 It will help him identify and write each letter.

 These simple activities will surely make learning a lot of fun for your toddler!
 Try these expressive language activities for toddlers at home and watch your toddler’s language skills improve dramatically.
 Remember, a little patience and innovation on your part can encourage your toddler to learn better!

 Building towers not only entertains but also cultivates language skills.
 Use words like up, down, build, big, and little, to name a few.
 Introduce numbers and colors, explaining each block addition.
 Encourage your child to give directions, fostering communication (3) (4).